-Praetorius has been a regular visitor to the Irish shores for over 25 years.
-After several years of touring without a fixed base, he now spends most of his time in Ireland, connecting with folk and trad musicians alike, learning, collaborating and exploring.
+After several years of touring without a fixed base, he spent most of 2022 and ’23 in Ireland, connecting with folk and trad musicians alike, learning, collaborating and exploring.

-One of his recent releases, ‘Down to the sea’, finds him working with the great Clare Uilleann Piper Blackie O’Connell.
+One of his releases, ‘Down to the sea’, finds him working with the great Clare Uilleann Piper Blackie O’Connell, the latest single “Thoughts & Prayers” features the experimental and avant-garde sounds of acclaimed Cork fiddler Eoghan Neff.

-With a keen sense of the situation, he fuses a unique blend of folk, rock, Americana, Celtic influences and storytelling into a larger framework and takes his listeners on a journey.
+With a keen sense of the situation, Praetorius fuses a unique blend of folk, Americana and Celtic influences into a larger framework and takes his listeners on a journey.

 Although inspired by many of the great songwriters, and often sharing the stage with well-known acts from the international songwriting scene, Martin Praetorius presents his own style, singing short stories that aim point-blank, straight at the heart.

-He has released two albums under his own name, “Affairs of the heart” and the latest, “Tales from the feverworld”, on the German label POTTpeople.
+He has released two albums, “Affairs of the heart” and, “Tales from the feverworld”, on the German label POTTpeople.

 Here’s what people say: